bernhardh/nova-icon-select/README.md

 Of course, you can also host the icon-set on your server or even use completly different icons.

-## Using
+## Usage

 Like every other field, you can use the field inside your Nova Resource.
 You will need to provide an `IconProvider`.
-Either use the build in `FontAwesomeIconProvider` or create your own.
+Either use the build in `FontAwesomeIconProvider` or use an instance of `IconProvider` or create your own.

 ```php
 use Bernhardh\NovaIconSelect\NovaIconSelect;